 Tweens & Teens - Modibodi™ Period-Proof Swimwear: One-Piece Or Bikini Bottoms

-Meet the RED by Modibodi Swim Bikini Brief and Racer Back One-Piece!
-Designed with tween and teens in mind, they are perfect under competitive swimwear uniforms and shorts or worn solo.
+Available in Black, the bikini bottoms are perfect under competitive swimwear uniforms and shorts or worn solo.
 These togs will get you through any swim season, providing protection against sneaky period leaks.

 Outer - Polyamide Lycra